-The Center for Research Libraries (CRL) has recently approved the membership application of the Northeastern University Libraries.
+The Library has been a member of the Center for Research Libraries (CRL) for the past few years.
 CRL is an international consortium of university, college, and independent research libraries that supports advanced research and teaching in the humanities, sciences, and social sciences by preserving and making available to scholars the primary source material critical to those disciplines.